Kozea/Radicale/DOCUMENTATION.md

 The `users` file can be created and managed with [htpasswd](https://httpd.apache.org/docs/current/programs/htpasswd.html):

-Note: some OS contain unpatched `htpasswd` (< 2.4.59) without supporting SHA-256 or SHA-512
+Note: some OSes or distributions contain outdated versions of `htpasswd` (< 2.4.59) without support for SHA-256 or SHA-512 (e.g. Ubuntu LTS 22).
-(e.g. Ubuntu LTS 22), in this case use '-B' for "bcrypt" hash method or stay with insecure MD5 (default) or SHA-1 ('-s').
+In these cases use `htpasswd`'s command line option `-B` for the  `bcrypt` hash method (recommended), or stay with the insecure (not recommended) MD5 (default) or SHA-1 (command line option `-s`).

-Note that support of SHA-256 or SHA-512 was introduced with 3.1.9
+Note: support of SHA-256 and SHA-512 was introduced with 3.1.9

 ```bash
 # Create a new htpasswd file with the user "user1" using SHA-512 as hash method